iceandfire/Blackjack-Python3/README.md

-# Blackjack-Python3
+## Blackjack - Python3

-Blackjack written in Python 3.
+Blackjack written in Python 3 and played using CLI.